 An assessment of existing and projected transportation needs and issues throughout county.

-Assumptions Used to Determine Transportation Needs
+Projections and Forecasts

 This section identifies and analyzes assumptions about population growth, land use and development, economic factors, environmental issues, and consistency with other transportation planning documents used to determine future transportation issues and needs in the planning area.
 The issues and needs developed in this chapter, along with their underlying assumptions, guide the development of the goals, policies, and objectives of this RTP.
 Since the adoption of the last RTP in 2008 and update in 2015 the assumptions governing the development of Mono County’s transportation systems have not changed appreciably.
 Socioeconomic figures have been updated as necessary to reflect the most up-to-date demographic and economic projections for the county.